-Structural Biophysics (PhD/MPhil)
+Structural Biophysics (PhD)

-PhD 3-4 years, MPhil 2 years (Full-time) / opportunities available (Part-time) / n/a (Distance / E-Learning)
+PhD 3-4 years (full-time) / opportunities available (part-time) / n/a (distance / e-Learning)

 - International centre of excellence for structural and biophysical studies of the cornea and lens and their components, including collagen and fibrillin.